noawe-boi/NoahsObsidianSync/Year 11 Chemistry IA4.md

 ##### Investigate phenomena associated with claim
 - What are biofuels?
 Biofuels are fuels created using plants or other forms of biomass.
 The most well known and utilised by the public are ethanol and methanol.
 These Biofuels are most commonly added to traditional fuels or are components in standalone alternatives.
-E10, Biodiesel and E85 are all examples of fuels that contain naturally derived biofuels.

-Biofuels are